keycloak/keycloak/misc/CrossDataCenter.md

 for more details.
 ENDNOTE

-TODO, QUESTION: I guess we want to document Amazon setup?
-Should we add the link to the Amazon setup documentation here?
+TODO: Once we have documentation for the Amazon setup, we should add the link to the Amazon setup documentation here.

 3) Add this into `JDG1_HOME/standalone/configuration/clustered.xml` under cache-container named `clustered` :